This document covers requirements, instructions, and troubleshooting tips for installing and configuring Oracle Forms and Reports.

 This guide is intended for users who are installing Oracle Fusion Middleware for the first time and are comfortable running some system administration operations, such as creating users and groups, adding users to groups, and installing operating system patches on the computer where you products will be installed.
 Users in UNIX systems who are installing need

 root access to run some scripts.

-For additional information, see the following manuals in the Oracle Fusion Middleware 11g Release 1 documentation library.
+For additional information, see the following manuals in the Oracle Fusion Middleware 12c documentation library.
 The information in these books can be useful if you are new to Oracle Fusion Middleware.

-Oracle Fusion Middleware Installation Planning Guide.
+Planning an Installation of Oracle Fusion Middleware.
 This book contains useful information you should read before installing any Oracle Fusion Middleware product.

-Oracle Fusion Middleware Concepts.
+Understanding Oracle Fusion Middleware.
 This book introduces the common terms and concepts in an Oracle Fusion Middleware environment.

-Oracle Fusion Middleware Administrator's Guide.
+Administering Oracle Fusion Middleware.
 This book contains information for managing your Oracle Fusion Middleware environment after installation and configuration is complete.

-In addition, the Oracle Fusion Middleware Upgrade Guide for Forms and Reports describes how to upgrade previous version of Oracle Forms and Reports to the latest version.
-This manual is located in the Oracle Fusion Middleware 11g Release 2 documentation library.
+In addition, the Upgrading Oracle Forms and Reports describes how to upgrade previous version of Oracle Forms and Reports to the latest version.

 Boldface type indicates graphical user interface elements associated with an action, or terms defined in text or the glossary.

 Italic type indicates book titles, emphasis, or placeholder variables for which you supply particular values.